FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Related work

 \subsection{Feedback attention networks}

-Visual attention has been widely used in computer vision for object detection~\cite{chen2017sca-cnn}, image segmentation~\cite{CY2016Attention,ye2019cross} and pose estimation~\cite{Chu2017MulticontextAF}.
-Attention mechanisms have also been utilized for posing explicit focus on the target region in medical imaging~\cite{SCHLEMPER2019197,LUNDERVOLD2019102}.
+Visual attention has been widely used in computer vision for pose estimation~\cite{Chu2017MulticontextAF}, {object detection~\cite{chen2017sca-cnn}, and image segmentation~\cite{CY2016Attention,ye2019cross}}. {Chu et al.~\cite{Chu2017MulticontextAF} incorporated the multi-context attention method into their end-to-end eight stack hourglass \ac{CNN} network where each sub-network of the hourglass generated a multi-resolution attention map}.
+Attention mechanisms~\cite{LUNDERVOLD2019102,SCHLEMPER2019197} have also been utilized for posing explicit focus on the target region in medical imaging. {Schlemper et al.~\cite{SCHLEMPER2019197} proposed a novel attention gate model that automatically learned to focus on the target structure of the varying shape and sizes by suppressing the irrelevant features and highlighting the silent feature for the specified medical image segmentation task}.
 Attention U-Net~\cite{oktay2018attention} used a gated operation in the U-Net architecture to focus on the target abdominal regions of CT datasets.
 Feedback mechanism for attention using two U-Net architectures with shared weights was used for cell segmentation~\cite{tsuda2020feedback,shibuya2020feedback}.
 The latter used a standard U-Net architecture with the second U-Net incorporating ConvLSTM~\cite{NIPS2015_07563a3f} to store the feature map (input-to-state) from the first U-Net network.
 However, feedback is only applied to the same epoch with state-to-state transitions.
-On the contrary, our approach utilizes a feedback mechanism that propagates information flow from the previous epoch to the current epoch in an attention mechanism setting.
+On the contrary, our approach utilizes a feedback mechanism that propagates information flow from the previous epoch to the current epoch in an attention mechanism.
 We employ the predicted masks from the previous epoch as hard attention to prune the segmentation output.